top of page

 People

-Bridges connects mothers in crises to HELP, HOPE, and HOME
+Bridges connects families in crises to HELP, HOPE, and HOME

-Bridges Safe House was founded with a simple goal in mind: to provide a safe and caring environment for women in need.
+Bridges Safe House was founded in 1998 by with a simple goal in mind: to provide a safe and caring environment for women in need.

 Since our founding, we have grown to become an integral part of the Cedar Hill community.
 Our shelter has provided countless women with a warm bed to sleep in and a supportive community to lean on while they work toward their goals.